apache/ignite/modules/platforms/python/docs/readme.rst

 ::

+$ cd ignite/modules/platforms/python
+$ pip install -r requirements/docs.txt
-$ cd ignite/modules/platforms/python/docs
+$ cd docs
 $ make html

+Then open `ignite/modules/platforms/python/docs/generated/html/index.html`
-Then open `docs/_build/html/index.html` in your browser.
+in your browser.

 If you feel that old version is stuck, do